 Apprenticeships information for employers

 Vital things employers need to know about apprenticeships.

-Vital information for employers about apprenticeships in the home nations, the role of training providers, the prior learning rule, end point assessment and the role of the Creative Industries Council (CIC).
+Vital information for employers about apprenticeships in the home nations, the role of training providers, the prior learning rule, end point assessment and Government’s sector plan for the creative industries.
+Please note, unless otherwise stated this section is all about apprenticeships in England only.

+Apprenticeships information for employers